swisspost/design-system/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

-Considering supporting the Common Web Frontend with your contribution?
+Considering supporting the Swiss Post Design System with your contribution?
 Whether you like to contribute new patterns, fix a bug, spotted a typo or have ideas for improvement - we'd love to hear from you.
 Read more about setting up the development environment and the different ways to get involved in our [Contribution Guidelines](/CONTRIBUTING.md).

 In order to keep our community open and inclusive, we expect you to read and follow our [Code of Conduct](/CODE_OF_CONDUCT.md).